 The Bucket-Brigade Device

-BBDs are essentially a network of capacitors connected in cascade (the output of the first capacitor feeds the input of the second capacitor, the output of the second capacitor feeds the third, and so on so forth).
+BBDs are essentially a network of capacitors connected in cascade (the output of the first capacitor feeds the input of the second capacitor, the output of the second capacitor feeds the third, and so on).

 The term “bucket brigade” comes from an outdated fire-fighting technique in which a line of people (capacitors) passed buckets of water one person at a time (per clock cycle) until the end of the line where the bucket could be dumped (outputted) on the fire.

-BBDs effect continuous (analog) audio waveforms.
+BBDs affect continuous (analog) audio waveforms.
 However, they are controlled by a clock signal.

 The rate (or delay time) control on an analog delay pedal will control the speed of the clock, thereby controlling the length between repeats in the outputted signal.

-The clock signal can be produced with analog components that create a low-frequency oscillator (LFO) is the shape of a square wave.
+The clock signal can be produced with analog components that create a low-frequency oscillator (LFO) in the shape of a square wave.
 An inverter can be used for the opposite-polarity copy.

 The clock can also be produced with a digital microcontroller.
 You may be thinking that that would make the pedal digital.
 Well, yes and no. A digital clock would obviously put a digital component in the pedal.
 However, the audio signal itself would be 100% analog the entire way.